Skip to main content

 groupsCreate groups, manage participants, set subject / description, invite codes

-webhooksConfigure event delivery to your own HTTP endpoints
+webhooksConfigure event delivery to your own HTTP endpoints; list webhooks across every session, and read the delivery-failure log

 templatesManage reusable message templates